Eternal (Isley Brothers album)

-Eternal is the twenty-eighth studio album released by The Isley Brothers on DreamWorks Records on August 7, 2001.
+Eternal is a studio album by American soul group The Isley Brothers.
+It was released by DreamWorks Records on August 7, 2001 in the United States.
 Now popular again with audiences, almost single-handledly for Ronald Isley's "Mr. Biggs" persona, Eternal included production from not only R. Kelly who gave the Isleys their biggest hit as leading artists in over two decades with "Contagious" but also from Jimmy Jam & Terry Lewis, Raphael Saadiq and Ronald's wife at the time, Angela Winbush.

-Based on the mega-success of "Contagious", Eternal peaked at #3 on the Billboard Billboard Top 200 album charts and #1 on the R&B album chart selling over two million copies having it certified double-platinum.
+Based on the success of lead single "Contagious", Eternal peaked at number 3 on the US Billboard 200 chart, while also topping at number 1 on the Top R&B/Hip-Hop Albums chart, eventually going Platinum.
 The first album the Isleys released as a duo in over a decade (the first as Ronald and Ernie), Marvin Isley left the group after suffering a bout with diabetes, which later caused both of his legs to be amputated), Ernie Isley also showcase his talents as a guitarist in songs like "Move Your Body" and the aptly titled "Ernie's Jam" while Ronald was still as vocally strong on this album as he had been throughout the Isley Brothers' legendary catalogue.

+Critical reception

+Blender critic Dan Epstein wrote: "For this album, the two bring in friends R. Kelly, Angela Winbush, Jill Scott, Lucy Pearl’s Raphael Saadiq, and producers Jimmy Jam and Terry Lewis – with lively results [...]
+The oldest hit machine in R&B still has it.
+AllMusic editor Liana Jonas found that while "there is nothing groundbreaking on this recording, the longtime R&B legends prove they're still very much worth their salt and can keep up very well with the Joneses.
+Indeed, the Isley Brothers are eternal."